Connect with others who understand.

 • Narrowing the blood vessels

-• Inhibiting cell growth
+• Limiting cell growth

 Topical steroids come in creams, gels, and ointments.
-While mild over-the-counter (OTC) topical steroid creams or ointments may be sufficient, you may need a prescription option for severe asteatotic eczema.
+While mild over-the-counter topical steroid creams or ointments may be sufficient, you may need a prescription option for severe asteatotic eczema.
 Stronger steroid creams are more effective at stopping inflammation and itch, but they also carry the risk of thinning the skin over time.

 Antihistamines